 Borrowers with Sallie Mae and Navient private loans can slowly convert them into eligible federal debt via creative repayment.
 However, this approach won’t provide the immediate fix that Katie seeks.

 Fortunately, even if you are stuck with private loans, there are a couple of ways to make your payments go further.

 One of the biggest developments in student loans over the past five years has been the private student loan refinancing market’s growth.
 There are now many companies that will refinance old high-interest loans at a lower interest rate.
 The catch is that you have to be a good credit risk for a new lender to take on your debt.
 That means a high credit score and sufficient income to pay all of your bills comfortably.

 If Katie’s daughter fits the above description, she could refinance without having Katie co-sign.
 That means the loans fall off of Katie’s credit report, and her daughter potentially gets a lower interest rate and/or lower monthly payments.
 One benefit of this approach is that it would provide Katie with a cosigner release.

 If you are considering going this route, be sure to check out our page on student loan refinancing lenders and strategy.

 Option 2: See if Navient can help out

 If Katie and her daughter are facing payments that are not affordable, they might be able to convince Navient to temporarily lower their interest rate due to their hardship.
-This can mean smaller monthly payment and a larger portion of your payment actually reducing the principal balance.
+This can mean smaller monthly payments and a larger portion of your payment actually reducing the principal balance.
 This program is called the Navient Rate Reduction Program.
-This program was created to help borrowers who didn’t have the money to keep up with their student loans.
+The program exists to help borrowers who didn’t have the money to keep up with their student loans.

-The problem with the program is that it isn’t a borrower right under the student loan contract, which means that Navient can approve or deny you for the program that their sole discretion.
+The problem with the program is that it isn’t a borrower right under the student loan contract.
+That means that Navient can approve or deny you for the program that their sole discretion.